Do you think, programmers are evaluated only according to the number of languages they can code in?

 Learn to talk in a charismatic manner that makes you seem likable.
 Additionally, you need to hone your skills at translating tech jargon into terms the marketing team can understand.

 Work with young people or budding programmers in an educational environment.
-If you are tolerable as a teacher, then employers would know that you are a pleasant and likable employee.
+If you are tolerable as a teacher, then employers will know that you are a pleasant and likable employee.

 Do you love to program from your basement?